Property Graph Anti-Patterns

 FOR (u:User) REQUIRE u.id IS NODE KEY;

--- Query using explicit label routing (avoids planner ambiguity)
+-- Query with explicit label routing so the planner avoids a full-store scan.

 PROFILE